 Choose the type of trademark you are applying for.
 There are several types, including word marks, device marks, and combined marks, among others.

-Upload your trademark representation meeting the specified technical requirements in the TM-A form.
-JPEG files must not exceed 2 MB.
+Upload your representation meeting the specified technical requirements in the TM-A form.
+JPEG files should not exceed 8 cm × 8 cm in dimension.

 Tip: If your mark contains non-English words, provide accurate English translations or transliterations in the translation field.